 - Any chain must be less than three feet (3′) in length regardless of material.
 This includes, but is not limited to: chain wallets and non-costume chains.

 - Prop bows may be carried in the convention space, provided they are not strung in a tight fashion.
 All bows must comply with all other general policies – no live steel or sharp edges, and no more than 6’6″ in height.
 Additionally, authentic arrows (tipped or untipped), including crossbow bolts and other projectiles, will not be permitted.
 If our staff feels your bow or materials do not meet all of these criteria, you’ll be asked to remove the prop immediately from the convention space.

-Behavior with Weapons/Props
+Behavior with Prop Weapons/Props

-Misuse of a weapon or prop, such as swinging it in a public area or posing a hazard to others, will result in the weapon or prop being deemed unsafe for the convention, and you will be asked to remove the item from the convention center.
-Any edged or other non-permitted weapons purchased in the Dealer’s Room must be boxed and removed from convention center property immediately.
-Weapons are not to be taken out of their packaging or wrappings while on Greater Columbus Convention Center, the Hyatt Regency Columbus, and the Crowne Plaza properties.
-All props and weapons brought into the convention may be inspected for policy compliance by authorized Matsuricon Security Staff, including those that may have had prior approval (other conventions, previous conventions, or pre-convention approval by Matsuricon staff).
+Misuse of a prop weapon or prop, such as swinging it in a public area or posing a hazard to others, will result in the prop weapon or prop being deemed unsafe for the convention, and you will be asked to remove the item from the convention center.
+Any edged or other non-permitted prop weapons purchased in the Dealer’s Room must be boxed and removed from convention center property immediately.
+Prop weapons are not to be taken out of their packaging or wrappings while on Greater Columbus Convention Center, the Hyatt Regency Columbus, and the Crowne Plaza properties.
+All props and prop weapons brought into the convention may be inspected for policy compliance by authorized Matsuricon Security Staff, including those that may have had prior approval (other conventions, previous conventions, or pre-convention approval by Matsuricon staff).